West Nusa Tenggara: Government and administrative divisions

 Proposals have been under consideration since 2013 by the People's Representative Council (Dewan Perwakilan Rakyat or DPR) to create a separate Sumbawa Island province; there is no information as to whether the remaining part of the present province (i.e. the districts comprising Lombok Island) would then be renamed.
 However, since 2013 the Indonesian Government have maintained a moratorium on the intended creation of new provinces, regencies and cities.

 The province comprises two of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
 The 'West Nusa Tenggara I Electoral District' consists of the 4 regencies on Sumbawa Island, together with the city of Bima, and elects 3 members to the People's Representative Council.
 The 'West Nusa Tenggara II Electoral District' consists of the 4 regencies on Lombok Island, together with the city of Mataram, and elects 8 members to the People's Representative Council.

 Demographics

 West Nusa Tenggara (NTB) Province is located in the southern part of Indonesia, consisting of two large islands, Lombok and Sumbawa, with diverse tribes and cultures.
 According to the latest census in 2020, the population of NTB reached around 5.32 million people.
-The latest official estimate (as at mid 2024) was 5.646 million.
+The more recent official estimate (as at mid 2025) was 5.73 million.